chordify/tapcorrect/README.md

 The `jams` subfolder contains 101 jams files (https://github.com/marl/jams).
 Each file contains the meta data as well as the three annotations listed above.

 ## Listening Experiment
-The folder `listening_experiment` contains a spreadsheed with the detailed responses of our listening experiment's participants.
+The folder `listening_experiment` contains a spreadsheet with the detailed responses of our listening experiment's participants.